catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Within the li, nest the ChartItem component.

-- [ ] Give the keys "name" and "image" as props to ChartItem.
+- [ ] Give the key "name" and the setter setClickedChartType as props to ChartItem.

 - [ ] Go to the ChartItem.js file, and inside make a named import of useRouter from "next/router".